domainxz/top-k-rec/README.md

 chmod +x initialize.sh
 sh initialize.sh
 ```
-Enter directory 'method' to run the training script of CER and DPM.</br>
+Enter directory 'methods' to run the training script of CER and DPM.</br>
 You can use following commands (let me use content 'tfidf' as example):
 ```
 python clr_train.py -fp ../contents/tfidf.npy -fn tfidf -wd ../models/cer